AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 OCS provides a graphical interface for setting up stream views or you can use REST APIs to define stream views programmatically.
 If you are using the .NET framework, OSIsoft also offers client libraries to help you create and use stream views.

-## Visualization-Trend
+## Trend

-The Visualization-Trend feature converts stream data to a graphic view, which can reveal trends, high points, or trouble spots.
+The Trend feature converts stream data to a graphic view, which can reveal trends, high points, or trouble spots.
 Use Trend to select data streams in a namespace, specify a time range, and then render a graph of those data values.

 The following example shows stream data for two streams over a selected period of several days: